Jose Mourinho under consideration to become next Everton manager but happy at Roma

 Sky Sports News reporter Ben Ransom speaking on The Essential Football podcast:

 "Lampard is an interesting one.
 I can understand why his name is mentioned because every time a Premier League job comes up, his name will be mentioned.
 At Chelsea, he did a fair job.
-It was a challenge for him because when he was appointed he had the transfer embargo over the club, so he wasn't able to necessarily mould it in his image.5 - Video - Norwich end six-match losing run with Everton win
+It was a challenge for him because when he was appointed he had the transfer embargo over the club, so he wasn't able to necessarily mould it in his image.

 "He did well at Derby, he did pretty well at Chelsea.
 Which club fits him, and the other way around?
 It's a tricky one for Lampard.
 I don't know if this is the right time for him but I can see why he would be interested because Everton is a really huge name in English football.
 They're regarded as one of the sleeping giants.